Axertin/Archipelago-MinaTheHollower/worlds/mina_the_hollower/docs/en_Mina The Hollower.md

 There is also a console you can access by presssing **F1**. type ```help``` to see commands

-## What does randomization do to this game?

-All chests, shops, trinkets, and large Bonestones are randomized.

-### Goals
-- Defeat Giga Lionel and repair the final generator
-- Repair a target number of generators

 ## Options

 ### Start In Ossex